 The leaves are edible and taste a bit sour, a lemon-type taste, perfect to use in salads.
 It’s high in Vitamin C as well manganese, cobalt and especially magnesium,and also contains large quantities of the microelements iodine and selenium.

 4) Medicinal properties: The leaves are used to quench thirst; sucking a leaf is used to treat exhaustion, dehydration and heat stroke.
 Crushed leaves can be rubbed on blisters and corns on the feet to provide relief.
 The leaves are chewed as a treatment for sore throat and mouth infections.

 This is our first “plant experiment”, teaching the women how to grow things that are unfamiliar to them but have many beneficial properties.
-Thank you so much Christine du Preez, M.J.du Preez and Gavin te Brake for your generous contribution to our project.
+Thank you so much Christine du Preez, M.J.du Preez and Gavin te Brake of Hlokomela for your generous contribution to our project.
 Viva Spekboom!